-The deadly Ebola virus disease (EVD) has surfaced in the sub-region of West Africa, affecting Guinea, Liberia, Nigeria and Sierra Leone; this is the largest outbreak ever recorded.
+The deadly Ebola virus disease (EVD) continues to affect communities in the sub-region of West Africa, affecting Guinea, Liberia, Nigeria and Sierra Leone; this is the largest outbreak ever recorded.
 The aggressive virus is among those that have neither cure nor vaccine to date.
 The Ebola outbreak has claimed thousands of lives in the past several months, growing rapidly in countries such as Liberia, Sierra Leone and Guinea.
 The virus causes hemorrhagic fever and is often fatal; there is no vaccine or established cure.

 Since this is the first time this virus is affecting people in this part of Africa, there is a great need for awareness about its nature, effects, symptoms and means of prevention.